adamsepp/nodos_experimental/README.md

 # nodos

+!!!
+This is just an experimental fork from nodos to implement some node interpretation !!!

 Example application using the [plano library](https://github.com/crolando/plano) Plano is designed to be platform agnostic.
 Nodos is where I develop plano, and Nodos serves to illustrate its use.